Aurum’s ESG approach

 Aurum is an Embedded Impact® business that aims to provide profit with purpose.

-Aurum’s purpose is to grow and protect its clients capital alongside environmental capital; the planet and species and social capital; healthcare and
+Aurum’s purpose is to grow and protect its clients capital alongside environmental capital; the planet and species and social capital; healthcare and education.

 More information on Aurum’s Innovative Financing approach can be found on page 37 of the report.